Ajay Sethi, Managing Partner at ASA & Co worked with Arthur Andersen before starting on his own.

 Ajay: I think everything takes some time to happen, it won’t happen overnight.

-If you go to the 1980s Europe and Australia and see their accounting history, you will realise we share the same past.
+If you go to the 1980s Europe and Australia and see their accounting history, you will realize we share the same past.
 During that time, the whole ecosystem was scattered, the regulators were stepping in, they had low audit fees, etc.

 But look at them now; forget the Big 4, the mid-sized firms in Europe, the UK, and Australia have 80 to 90 partners.
 And they took 20 – 40 years to reach that position.